Marvellous-Codeworks/Homepage/docs/TMS/tgs-recover-lost-tabs.md

 ### How to recover lost tabs with The Great Suspender

 The extension comes with its own tab history management UI.
 Go to the extension options page (from **Settings** in the popup, or **Options** when right-clicking the extension icon).
 Then in the settings sidebar click on **Session management**.
-This will show your most recent tab sessions — click on each session to see the individual windows and tabs it contains.
+This will show your most recent tab sessions, click on each session to see the individual windows and tabs it contains.

 To reload a session, click the **reload** link.
 This will reload all windows and tabs in an unsuspended state.
 If your session contains a very large number of tabs, you might instead want to click **resuspend**, which will be much faster as it reloads the tabs in a suspended state.